 Dell UltraSharp U2518D Monitor

 The Dell UltraSharp helps you to improve your comfort level while at work.
-The QDH resolution and IPS screen offer precise colors and high precision screen.
+The QDH resolution and IPS screen offer precise colors and high-precision screens.
 It is very good for professional photographers.
 The design is attractive, it is comfortable to work with and it aids in maintaining a neat appearance.

 ViewSonic VP2458 Monitor

 The ViewSonic VP2458 has more advanced ergonomics that will help the user to rotate, tilt, and make adjustments to the height of the monitor.
 The display screen size is 24 inches and the resolution is 1440p.
 It has 10 bits of color depth and the color Gamut Adobe is 100% sRGB.

 The monitor comes with professional calibration out of the box and is Flicker-free and uses the blue light filter tech.

 It is a super clear IPS monitor that is perfect for professional photographers and graphic designers.